First measurement of near-threshold J/$\psi $ exclusive photoproduction off the proton

 \section{Introduction}

 The exclusive production of charmonium near threshold provides a unique probe for studying the gluonic field in the nucleon and its dynamical coupling to the valence quarks.
 Recently, there has been increased interest in $J/\psi $ photoproduction in the beam energy region of $E_\gamma = 9.4 - 10.1$~GeV, as it can be used to search for the pentaquark candidates reported by LHCb in the $J/\psi p$ channel of the $\Lambda^0_b \rightarrow J/\psi pK^-$ decay \cite{LHCb,LHCb3}.
-The upgraded $12$~GeV Jefferson Lab electron accelerator provides the unique opportunity --- correct energy and high intensity beams --- to study $J/\psi $ photoproduction from the maximum accelerator energy down to the threshold at $E_{\gamma}=8.2~$GeV.

 The LHCb collaboration initially claimed two pentaquark states, $P_c^+(4380)$ and $P_c^+(4450)$ \cite{LHCb}.
 Very recently, they reported the observation of three narrow pentaquark states, $P_c^+(4312)$, $P_c^+(4440)$, and $P_c^+(4457)$, where the previously reported $P_c^+(4450)$ was resolved into the latter two states with narrower widths \cite{LHCb3}.
 In photoproduction, these resonances can be produced in the $s$-channel: $\gamma p \rightarrow P_c^+ \rightarrow J/\psi p$ \cite{Wang, Kubarovsky, Karliner, Blin}, which is free from the three-body re-scattering effects proposed as one of the possible explanations of the structures observed by LHCb \cite{LHCb16,LHCb18,LHCb19}.
 This reaction can be described by the $P_c^+ \rightarrow J/\psi p$ decay plus its time inversion, with the $J/\psi - \gamma$ coupling determined by Vector Meson Dominance (VMD) \footnote{The possible limitations of the VMD for heavy quark mesons are discussed in Ref.~\cite{Kubarovsky}.}.
 The Breit-Wigner cross section depends on the measured width of the pentaquark, the VMD coupling obtained from the leptonic decay of the $J/\psi$, and only one unknown parameter, the branching fraction of the $P_c^+ \rightarrow J/\psi p$ decay that enters quadratically.